kanujgit/NykaaDemoApp/README.md

 # NykaaDemo App

-This is sample app of using Flow, paging, MVVM
+This is sample app of using Flow, paging 3 , MVVM.

 ### Project Overview

-The goal is to create a Demo app.

 The codebase focuses on following key things:
 - Code structuring, style and comments